“The excellence of a gift lies in its appropriateness rather than in its value.” –Charles Dudley Warner, American Essayist and Novelist

 - Bose audio.
 The Bose Event centers around an interactive audio experience that allows attendees to sample and select the system that will best enhance their future listening experiences.

-- Movado timepieces.
-The Movado Event allows attendees to savor the most current fashion styles (for both men and women) from a premier watchmaker.
+- Seiko timepieces.
+The Seiko Event allows attendees to savor the most current fashion styles (for both men and women) from a premier watchmaker.
 Watches are a classic symbol of appreciation and tenure, not to mention a status symbol.